alejoalvarez/java/Java8/Functional Interfaces/Predicate.md

 In Java 8, **Predicate** is a functional interface; which accepts an argument and returns a boolean.
 Usually, it used to apply in a filter for a collection of objects.

+The interface contains varios default methods for composing predicates to complex logical terms (and, or, negate)

 ```cs
 @FunctionalInterface